NCAR/SPERR/docker/README.md

 docker run -it sperr-docker:tag1
 ```
 One can also mount a directory from the host system to the container
-so SPERR can compress/decompress on real data:
+so SPERR can operate on real data:
 ```
 docker run -it --mount type=bind,source=/absolute/path/to/host/directory,target=/data,readonly sperr-docker:tag1
 ```